PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Data Anonymization: Removes PII.
 Difficult to achieve truly, especially for health data.
 Residual re-identification risk remains.

-When the exam presents a scenario where real data is insufficient and consent cannot be obtained - synthetic data is the answer.
+Synthetic data vs. anonymization: Anonymization starts with real data and removes identifiers โ€” but residual re-identification risk remains.
+Synthetic data never starts with real personal data โ€” it is generated to statistically resemble real data without being derived from it.
+When the exam presents a scenario where real data is insufficient and consent cannot be obtained โ€” synthetic data is the answer.
 It is the purpose-designed solution, not a compromise.

 D7